Title 37: Patents, Trademarks, and Copyrights

 (2) A pre-1972 sound recording is a sound recording fixed before February 15, 1972.

 (c) Form and submission.
 A rights owner seeking to comply with 17 U.S.C.
-1401(f)(5)(A) must submit a schedule listing the owner's pre-1972 sound recordings using an appropriate form provided by the Copyright Office on its website and following the instructions for completion and submission provided on the Office's website or the form itself.
+1401(f)(5)(A) (or her authorized agent) must submit a schedule listing the owner's pre-1972 sound recordings, or amend such a schedule, using an appropriate form provided by the Copyright Office on its website and following the instructions for completion and submission provided on the Office's website or the form itself.
 The Office may reject any submission that fails to comply with these requirements.

-(d) Content.
-A schedule of pre-1972 sound recordings shall contain the following:
+(f) Content.
+A schedule of pre-1972 sound recordings filed under paragraphs (c) or (d) of this section shall contain the following:

-(1) For each sound recording listed, the right's owner name, sound recording title, and featured artist;
+(1) For each sound recording listed, the right's owner name, sound recording title, and featured artist(s);

-(2) A certification that the individual submitting the schedule of pre-1972 sound recordings has appropriate authority to submit the schedule and that all information submitted to the Office is true, accurate, and complete to the best of the individual's knowledge, information, and belief, and is made in good faith.
+(3) A certification that the individual submitting the schedule of pre-1972 sound recordings has appropriate authority to submit the schedule and that all information submitted to the Office is true, accurate, and complete to the best of the individual's knowledge, information, and belief, and is made in good faith; and

-(3) For each sound recording listed, the rights owner may opt to include additional information as permitted and in the format specified by the Office's form or instructions, such as publication date, or alternate title information.
+(4) For each sound recording listed, the rights owner may opt to include additional information as permitted and in the format specified by the Office's form or instructions, such as the alternate title, alternate artist name(s), album, version, label, or publication date.

-(f) Legal sufficiency of schedules.
-The Copyright Office does not review schedules submitted under paragraph (c) of this section for legal sufficiency, interpret their content, or screen them for errors or discrepancies.
+(h) Legal sufficiency of schedules.
+The Copyright Office does not review schedules submitted under paragraphs (c) or (d) of this section for legal sufficiency, interpret their content, or screen them for errors or discrepancies.
 The Office's review is limited to whether the procedural requirements established by the Office (including payment of the proper filing fee) have been met.
 Rights owners are therefore cautioned to review and scrutinize schedules to assure their legal sufficiency before submitting them to the Office.